 Our friends had a chicken coop for years.
 They enjoyed fresh eggs daily and even made a few bucks selling them.
 While a bit of work, if you enjoy your yard and the thrill of providing your own food, a chicken coop is an inexpensive option.

-11. Backyard Pond Ideas
+11. Put in a Backyard Pond

 While we don’t have a natural backyard pond, I’d love to design and build one.
 I love water features.